soz-live/soz-live.github.io/docs/users/soz-live.md

 ## Values

 A Value is the most basic of types within the project.
+You can create Values using the **M-Value** command, or as required, from within other objects.
 There are a variety of Value types that are explored more below.